 // 5 4 3 2 1 0

-Events in .NET are based on the delegate model.
-The delegate model follows the observer design pattern, which enables a subscriber to register with and receive notifications from a provider.
-An event sender pushes a notification that an event has happened, and an event receiver receives that notification and defines a response to it.
-[3]
+Events in .NET are based on the delegate model that follows the observer design pattern, which enables a subscriber to register with and receive notifications from a provider.
+[5]

 Counter counter = new Counter();